Tibetan Medicine Three year Course syllabus

 - Golden sutra, Buddha’s teaching on medicine

-- Tanatug palace: city of medicine
+- Tanadug palace: city of medicine

 - Four medicine Mountains and materia medica concept